 ABSTRACT

-Better use of resources and sustainability are premises for today’s agricultural production.
+Better use of resources and improved sustainability remain important for today’s agricultural production.
 Improvement in light interception has been achieved with increased plant population and reduced row spacing.
-Currently, the research involving plant population and row spacing in corn is aimed to twin row cropping system.
-Twin row planting allows the crop to explore the benefits of increased plant population densities yet without having to reduce the space between rows.
-Twin row configuration have being intensively investigated and is well documented.
-In contrast, leaf azimuth controlled by seed orientation at planting as a way to interfere on the crop’s ability to intercept and use light has received modest attention.
-Research shows that light interception and grain yield are affect by changes in planting configuration and plant population density.
+Currently, the research involving plant population and row spacing in corn is aimed at twin row cropping systems.
+Twin row planting allows the crop to explore the benefits of increased plant population densities without having to reduce the space between rows.
+Twin row configurations have being intensively investigated and are well documented.
+In contrast, leaf azimuth controlled by seed orientation at planting as a way to influence the crop’s ability to intercept and use light has received modest attention.
+Research shows that light interception and grain yield are affected by changes in planting configuration and plant population density.
 However, fewer studies have focused on the response of maize as influenced by seed orientation.
-Additionally, there are no evidences in the literature combining row configuration and plant population with seed orientation at planting.
+Additionally, there are no reports in the literature combining row configuration and plant population with seed orientation at planting.
 Therefore, the purpose of this study is to describe and examine the effects of seed orientation, row configuration and plant population on leaf azimuth, light interception, soil moisture and grain yield.

 CHAPTER II